Harry Styles Got What For His Birthday From Adele? “Sign Of The Times” Singer Reveals Hilarious Gift From Her

 — Liam (@LiamPayne) April 7, 2017

-Liam has a lot to be happy for on his own front since since announcing the birth of his first child with Cheryl Cole.
+Liam has a lot to be happy for on his own front since announcing the birth of his first child with Cheryl Cole.

 Niall Horan kept it short with his congratulations for Harry Styles.